Scalingo/cli/README.md

 ## How to build?

-The project is using go, then you need a running go environment: [Official documentation](https://golang.org/doc/install)
+The project is using Go, then you need a running Go environment: [Official documentation](https://golang.org/doc/install)

-Once that's done, all you have to do is to 'go get' the project, with the following command:
+Once that's done, all you have to do is to `go get` the project, with the following command:

 ```
 go get github.com/Scalingo/cli/scalingo